Janakiraman: Production

-Portions of the film were shot in Gobichettipalayam, Erode.
-During the making of the film, it was alleged that Sarath Kumar and Nagma were seeing each other.
+Portions of the film were shot in Gobichettipalayam.
+During the making of the film, it was alleged that Sarathkumar and Nagma were seeing each other.
 Furthermore, it was alleged that Nagma and Rambha were uncomfortable with each other's presence in the film.

 Music

-The music was composed by Sirpy.
+The music was composed by Sirpy, with lyrics by Palani Bharathi.

-Reception
+Critical reception

-Indolink Tamil wrote "this movie has plenty of laughs and fast pacing music.
-Both Sundar C. and Sirpy have done an excellent job.
-They should be credited for their work."
+K. N. Vijiyan of New Straits Times gave the film a positive review, appreciating the story and music but criticising the final fight sequence for lack of originality.
+Ji of Kalki felt forced stunt scenes for Sarathkumar and sad flashback of Rambha were boring, panned Manivannan's characterisation but praised Goundamani whose humour works out than other actors.